groboclown/petronia/docs/patterns/multi_state.md

 # Multiple State Service

+WARNING THIS IS OUT OF DATE.

+This document refers to old Petronia 2 API and related concepts.
+It remains here only as a placeholder for what documentation should be.

 A common pattern in services is a *toggled state*, where, with one event, the service enters a state, and with another event, switches over to a second, and so on.

 ## Approach